joewiz/joewiz.github.io/_drafts/fast-backwards.md

 draft: true
 ---

 I'm pleased to announce the publication of my first book, [XQuery for Humanists](https://xquery.forhumanists.org/), co-authored with Cliff Anderson.
 Not entirely coincidentally, this is also my first post here since announcing that I was ["wrapping up"](https://joewiz.org/2016/12/11/catching-up/) the book project.
 So there's a lot to catch up on.
-Since I already used that phrase in that last post, so this time, let's "fast backwards," as my daughter describes the act of rewinding a show on our TV.
+Since I already used that phrase in that last post, let's "fast backwards," to borrow my daughter's phrase for the act of rewinding.

 ...